 Once you have shot your video you may need to remove content that you don’t need and re-arrange the video into an effective narrative.
 This short guide provides key advice on editing your digital video.

-9. When you are satisfied with your first edit, duplicate the timeline before starting to make further changes.
+- When you are satisfied with your first pass, make a duplicate of the timeline and produce your second pass with it.
 This will ensure that you can return to your first edit should later changes not work as you hope.

 Published in: Creating